 The uncertainty in the city centre office market seen across the UK has taken its toll on activity in Kent over the last 12 months with low levels of lettings.
 Longer term there are opportunities for the county’s town centre markets brought about by more flexible working practices.

 Following 2020’s record level of industrial and logistics take up across the South East, 2021 has delivered another strong year of activity with lettings including significant new space by Ikea and Amazon.
 Rents have reached new highs further boosting investor demand in the county.

 In common with the rest of the UK, the Kent retail and leisure sectors have continued to experience a challenging period.
 The adjustment in rents will facilitate lettings over the medium term, but there will be a need for a longer term vision in order to deliver a sustainable and vibrant future.

 Following a slow start to the farmland market, average values across the South East remain at the upper end of those across all regions of the UK.
 The full implications of changes to the funding regime following Brexit will take time, but supply shortages will support values.

 Kent has maintained its appeal, driving price growth ahead of the South East average.
 The pace of activity has brought forward some construction activity and phased schemes, and as a result, housebuilders are seeking to replenish landbanks across the county.

 Locate in Kent provides an overview of the current and future opportunities. download this section

 The section features current and planned developments.
 It focusses on Kent’s growth areas, the continuing regeneration of Kent’s coastal towns and rural communities, housing initiatives as well as significant investment in road and rail infrastructure. download this section

-The Strategic Developments pages feature a comprehensive list of commercial sites and developments throughout Kent, as well as providing planning information, useful contact details and location map.
+These pages feature a comprehensive list of sites, useful contact details and a location map. download this section